ymustc/pysit-ot/readme.md

    ```

 6. Check if PySIT has been successfully installed.
-Please open a python by
+First leave the PySIT source directory and open python

    ```sh
    $ python